Bhilwara Airstrip – Our Second Base for Flight Excellence

 Kickstart your Pilot journey by enquiring now.

-The Dunes Aviation Academy has been conceptualized as a world-class flying training academy in Bhavnagar, Gujarat, India with state-of-the-art infrastructure, emphasis on skill development, and core value education.
+The Dunes Aviation Academy has been conceptualized as a world-class flying training academy in Bhavnagar, Gujarat and Bhilwara Airstrip, Rajasthan, with state-of-the-art infrastructure, emphasis on skill development, and core value education.

 External Links